Ruturaj-Panditrao/LP3/README.md

 # LP4
+This Repository contains solutions to all LP4 Assignments, Blockchain(BT)
+Machine Learning(ML)
-Solutions to all LP4 Assignments, as per SPPU Curriculum
+Design and Analysis of Algorithms(DAA) as per SPPU Curriculum 2019.